MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 In this stage, you:

-- Implement Microsoft 365 Backup and Azure Backup for all business data
+- Implement Microsoft 365 Backup and Azure Backup for **all** business data
-- Implement Azure Site Recovery for all workloads
+- Implement Azure Site Recovery for **all** workloads
 - Gain visibility into network traffic
-- Design threat and BC/DR response
+- Design your threat and BC/DR response

 ##### Implement Microsoft 365 Backup and Azure Backup for all business data